 Users can provide feedback for suggested spelling & grammar corrections (see example below).
-It is important to highlight that your Customer Data is not used to improve spelling & grammar services for other customers' accounts.

 We also provide users with an option to provide in-product feedback (for example, in Google Doc).
 Users may choose to provide screenshots of an issue that they are encountering, and we provide a tool to hide sensitive information.
-Please note that any feedback voluntarily provided through our feedback tools will be processed according to the Google Privacy Policy, and we provide users with notice of these terms at all feedback ingress points.
-Google acts as controller for the feedback we collected through spelling & grammar corrections feedback and in-product feedback.